hotosm/fAIr/docs/deployment.md

 * Verify Docker images for fAIr production are built and deployed
 *  [worker](https://github.com/hotosm/fAIr/pkgs/container/fair-worker)  , [api](https://github.com/hotosm/fAIr/pkgs/container/fair-api)  & [offline-predictor](https://github.com/hotosm/fAIr/pkgs/container/fair-offline-predictor ) images should be built and pointed to latest release
 * Verify Docker image for [fairpredictor](https://github.com/hotosm/fairpredictor/pkgs/container/fairpredictor) is built and deployed
+- Now create new task definition for api , worker , predictor and prediction worker , Verify the env variable changes if there are any
+-

 **Flower Deployment Checklist**